ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 ###App Walk-through for `User`
 - A page with the option to sign in or sign up is diplayed, where sign in will render devise's sign in form and sign up devise's sign un form
+	- The user can sign in with email and password OR with Google Authentication
 - The sign in form asks for email and password, with an option to recover password if forgotten.
 - The sign up form asks for email, username, password, password confirmation and a link to see Terms of Use and Terms of Service
 - When a new user `signs up` the navbar will only display the new users `Mailbox`, `Profile` and `Log Out` options.